 4.5 All third party costs set out in the Payment Schedule must be paid by you to us in advance for us to forward to such third party.
 We will not pay such third party fees until such time as we are in receipt of the appropriate funds from you.
 For the avoidance of doubt, we shall not be liable to you for any loss arising as a result of your failure to make full payment on the due dates of any sums detailed in this clause 4.5.

 4.6 Web design/development costs are split into either 2, 3 or 4 staged payments.
 Once instructed to proceed with web design, development or project work there is no right to cancellation or a refund as we will book staff resources and commit them to your project.

 4.10 Hosting fees (including backup, monitoring, dns, email, server upgrades & security patches) and domain fees are invoiced annually and will automatically renew each year.
-To cancel this service we require one full calendar months written notice prior to the automatic renewal date (as per the invoice).
+Hosting fees are due before your website goes live and before automatic renewal each year.
+To cancel this service we require one full calendar month’s written notice prior to the automatic renewal date (as per the invoice).
 We are unable to provide a refund for any hosting time remaining.
 A cancellation fee will be charged to cover our time to remove the website, data and any associated services.

-4.11 Support fees will be invoiced at the start of each month (a month in advance) to be paid within 30 days.
-A full 3 calendar month’s notice period is required to cancel.
+4.12 Support fees will be invoiced at the start of each month (a month in advance) to be paid within 30 days.
+A full three calendar month’s notice period is required to cancel.

 5.2 You warrant that where Materials contain personal data such data will have been collected, stored and processed at all times in accordance with the terms of the Data Protection Act 1998 (the “Act”), and that by using such data in the provision of the Services we and our third party services providers will not be in breach of the Act.